namndev/namndev/README.md

 ### Hi there, I'm NAMNDEV - [BLOG](namndev.github.io) 👋

-## I'm a Developer, and Leader!
+This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on a [UIZA](https://uiza.io)!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I can share everything
+- 💬 I can share everything 👋
 - 🥅 2020 Goals: Contribute more to Open Source projects

 ### Connect with me: